Skip to content

 Greece flagGreece

-Leave 5-10% in restaurants.
-Round up for taxis and casual service.
+Tipping in Greece is customary.
+Leave 5-10% in restaurants for good service, and round up for taxis and casual service.

 Tipping customary